-Oregon’s truck transportation industry started adding back jobs in 2011, with the tri-county Portland area rising to about 9,000 jobs in 2016, a gain of about 1,110.
-Outside Portland, the rest of Oregon performed considerably better, adding more than 1,300 jobs to average nearly 9,800 in 2016, an increase of 100 jobs over its 2006 peak.
+Oregon’s truck transportation industry started adding back jobs in 2011, with the tri-county Portland area reaching 9,100 jobs in 2018, an increase of 1,200.
+Outside Portland, the rest of Oregon performed considerably better, adding more than 1,400 jobs to reach 9,800 in 2016, an increase of 100 jobs over its 2006 peak.
 Employment outside Portland dropped slightly in 2017 and held steady in 2018 with 9,700 jobs or 52 percent of Oregon’s total.

 Based on 2006 employment levels, Portland’s tri-county area comprised half of Oregon’s truck transportation industry.
-Moving forward to 2016, its share fell to 48 percent while all other Oregon regions rose to 52 percent, with a difference of about 800 jobs.
+Moving forward to 2018, its share fell to 48 percent, a difference of about 600 jobs.

 General Freight and Specialized Freight

 Within truck transportation, the two primary industry sub-groups are general freight and specialized freight.
 General freight establishments handle a wide variety of commodities, generally palletized and transported in a container or van trailer.
 The establishments found in specialized freight are primarily engaged in the transportation of freight which, because of size, weight, shape, or other inherent characteristics, requires specialized equipment, such as flatbeds, tankers, or refrigerated trailers.

 General freight employed 12,600 in 2018, about 67 percent of the truck transportation total, while specialized freight provided 6,100 jobs or 33 percent.
 To regain its 2006 peak, general freight needs an additional 700 jobs, while specialized freight set a new employment peak in 2016, reaching 6,300.